-

 Has your country implemented rules or guidelines (including voluntary standards and ethical principles) on artificial intelligence?
 If so, please provide a brief overview of said rules or guidelines.
 If no rules on artificial intelligence are in force in your jurisdiction, please (i) provide a short overview of the existing laws that potentially could be applied to artificial intelligence and the use of artificial intelligence, (ii) briefly outline the main difficulties in interpreting such existing laws to suit the peculiarities of artificial intelligence, and (iii) summarize any draft laws, or legislative initiatives, on artificial intelligence.

-Italy has taken steps to address the regulation of AI through a combination of national guidelines and alignment with EU initiatives.
+Italy has taken steps to address the regulation of AI through a combination of national guidelines and alignment with EU initiatives, in particular in the context of the AI Act.

 National Rules and Guidelines